-The World Economic Forum published brand new Index the Global Competitiveness Index 4.0. which replaces/supersede the previously called Global Competitiveness Report.
-The GCI 4.0 focuses on the fourth Industrial revolution as a path for countries competitiveness development.
-The report measures the competitiveness through different factors that determine an economy's level of productivity, similarly to GCI 2017.
-However, WEF experts has stated that “rankings are not comparable with previous Global Competitiveness Report”.The report ranks 140 countries across 12 pillars; Institutions, Infrastructure, ICT adoption, Macroeconomic stability, Health, Skills, Product market, Labour market, Financial system, Market size, Business dynamism and Innovation capability.
-The 12 pillars include 98 indicators of which 34 indicators have been retained from GCR 2017.
+The World Economic Forum published a brand-new index, the Global Competitiveness Index 4.0, which supersedes the previous Global Competitiveness Report.
+The GCI 4.0 focuses on the Fourth Industrial Revolution as a course for nations to develop their competitiveness.
+The report measures competitiveness through different factors that determine an economy's level of productivity, similar to GCI 2017.
+However, WEF experts have stated that, “rankings are not comparable with previous Global Competitiveness Reports.”
+The report ranks 140 countries across 12 pillars: Institutions, Infrastructure, ICT Adoption, Macroeconomic Stability, Health, Skills, Product Market, Labour Market, Financial System, Market Size, Business Dynamism and Innovation Capability.
+The 12 pillars include 98 indicators, of which 34 indicators have been retained from GCR 2017.

-The Global Enabling Trade Report (GETR) is published biennially by the World Economic Forum.
-The assessment is based on the Enabling Trade Index (ETI), which measures the extent economies have in place institutions, policies, infrastructures and services facilitating the free flow of goods over borders and to their destination.
+The World Economic Forum publishes the Global Enabling Trade Report (GETR) biennially.
+The assessment is based on the Enabling Trade Index (ETI), which measures the extent to which economies have institutions, policies, infrastructures, and services that facilitate the free flow of goods over borders and to their destination.
 The report is composed of four main components (sub-indexes): Market Access, Border Administration, Infrastructure, and Operating Environment.
-This year's report measures 136 economies, using 57 indicators & sub-indicators across 7 pillars.
+This year's report measures 136 economies, using 57 indicators and sub-indicators across seven pillars.

-The World Happiness Report is published annually by the United Nations Sustainable Development Solutions Network in New York.
-The report measures 156 countries’ level of happiness.
-The report relies on the Gallup Worldwide Poll based on the Cantril Ladder question stating "Please imagine a ladder with steps numbered from zero at the bottom to ten at the top.
-Suppose we say that the top of the ladder represents the best possible life for you, and the bottom of the ladder represents the worst possible life for you.
-On which step of the ladder would you say you personally feel you stand at this time, assuming that the higher the step the better you feel about your life, and the lower the step the worse you feel about it?
-Which step comes closest to the way you feel?".
-By this, the people evaluate the quality of their current lives on a scale of 0 to 10 (for each country, averaged over 3 years (i.e. 2015-2017).
+The United Nations Sustainable Development Solutions Network in New York publishes the World Happiness Report annually.
+The report assesses 156 countries' levels ofhappiness.
+The report relies on the Gallup Worldwide Poll based on the Cantril Ladder question stating, “Please imagine a ladder with steps numbered from zero at the bottom to ten at the top.
+Suppose we say that the top of the ladder represents the best possible life for you, and the bottom represents the worst possible life for you.
+On which step of the ladder would you say you personally feel you stand at this time, assuming that the higher the step, the better you feel about your life, and the lower the step, the worse you feel about it?
+Which step comes closest to the way you feel?”
+By this, the people evaluate the quality of their current lives on a scale of 0 to 10 (for each country, averaged over three years (i.e. 2015-2017).

-World Talent Report is published annually by the Institute for Management Development, since 2013.
-The report reflects to assess the extent to which countries develop, attract and retain talent to sustain the pool that enterprises employ to create sustainable value.
-This year's report measures 63 countries, through 3 main factors; Investment and Development, Appeal and Readiness.
-Within the 3 Factors, there are a total of 30 criteria, split 60% surveys (18 criteria) and 40% hard criteria (12 criteria).
+The Institute for Management Development publishes the World Talent Report annually since 2013.
+The report reflects how countries develop, attract, and retain talent to sustain the pool that enterprises employ to create sustainable value.
+This year's report ranks 63 countries based on three main factors; Investment and Development, Appeal and Readiness.
+Within the three factors, there are 30 criteria, split 60% for surveys with 18 measures, and 40% fir demanding criteria with 12 criteria.

-The Logistics Performance Index is published biennially by the World Bank.
-The Logistics Performance Index helps countries identify the challenges and opportunities they face in their performance on trade logistics and what they can do to improve their performance.
+The Logistics Performance Index (LPI) is published biennially by the World Bank.
+It helps countries identify the challenges and opportunities they face in their performance on trade logistics and what they can do to improve their performance.
 The report measures 160 countries.
-The LPI is based on a worldwide survey of operators on the ground (global freight forwarders and express carriers), providing feedback on the logistics “friendliness” of the countries in which they operate and those with which they trade.
-They combine in-depth knowledge of the countries in which they operate with informed qualitative assessments of other countries where they trade and experience of global logistics environment.
-Feedback from operators is supplemented with quantitative data on the performance of key components of the logistics chain in the country of work.The LPI consists therefore of both qualitative and quantitative measures and helps build profiles of logistics friendliness for these countries.
-It measures performance along the logistics supply chain within a country and offers two different perspectives: international and domestic.
+The LPI is based on a worldwide survey of operators on the ground (global freight forwarders and express carriers), providing feedback on the logistics ‘friendliness’ of the countries they operate in, and those they trade with.
+They combine in-depth knowledge of the countries in which they work with informed qualitative assessments of other countries where they trade and experience of global logistics environment.
+Feedback from operators is supplemented with quantitative data on the performance of critical components of the logistics chain in the country of work.
+Therefore, the LPI consists of both qualitative and quantitative measures and helps build profiles of logistics friendliness for these countries.
+In addition, it measures performance along the logistics supply chain within a country and offers two different perspectives: international and domestic.

-The Federal Authorities in the UAE
+The Federal Authorities in the UAE: